John Huntley (film historian)

 John Frederick Huntley (18 July 1921 – 7 August 2003) was an English film historian, educator and archivist.

-Huntley was born in Kew, London and entered the film industry as a teaboy at Denham Studios around 1938.
+Huntley was born in Kew, London on 18 July 1921 and entered the film industry as a teaboy at Denham Studios around 1938.
 After war service in the RAF, where he had a sideline in using film shows as an educational tool, he re-entered the film industry as an assistant to film score conductor Muir Mathieson; Huntley had briefly studied at the Royal College of Music just after the war began.

 He joined the British Film Institute in 1952, initially working for the information department, but from 1955 in distribution.
-His connection with the Telekinema during the Festival of Britain led to him being appointed as a programmer at the new National Film Theatre for a time.
-According to film collector Kevin Brownlow, Huntley was the most accessible of the BFI's staff because of his skill at bending the rules; he left the institute in 1974.
-With one of his two daughters, Amanda, he set up Huntley Film Archives in 1984, based from 2005 in the Herefordshire village of Ewyas Harold.
+His connection with the Telekinema during the Festival of Britain led to his being appointed as a programmer at the new National Film Theatre for a time.
+According to film collector Kevin Brownlow, Huntley was the most accessible of the BFI's staff because of his skill at bending the rules.
+He left the institute in 1974.

+With one of his two daughters Amanda Huntley, he set up Huntley Film Archives, in 1984, based from 2005 in Herefordshire.